Access to government information and data

 Open government data

-Open data means providing unrestricted data and information to everyone.
-Open data can:
+Open data means providing unrestricted data and information to everyone and:

-- promote innovation and new business opportunities through the reuse of data
+- promotes innovation and new business opportunities through the reuse of data

-- allow greater transparency through public scrutiny of government activities.
+- allows greater transparency through public scrutiny of government activities.

 Freedom of Information (FOI)